-A student may withdraw from the University of Pikeville - Kentucky College of Optometry at any time.
+A student may withdraw from KYCO at any time.
 A student may not withdraw from a single course and must withdraw from an entire semester.
 A student considering withdrawal should consult with the Academic Affairs and KYCO Office of Student Affairs for guidance.
-This status is given automatically when the student, with the approval of the Associate Dean of Academic Affairs (or other designee of the Dean), officially withdraws from the program.
+This status is given automatically when the student, with the approval of the Associate Dean of Academic Affairs (or another designee of the Dean), officially withdraws from the program.
 Withdrawal must be stated in writing and exit forms completed through the KYCO Office of Student Affairs to avoid forfeiture of refunds and ineligibility for future readmission.
 A grade of "W" will be entered into the student's transcript.
-Failure to complete exit documentation will result in grades of "F" for current courses and suspension of college services, as outlined above in the Academic Dismissal section.
+Failure to complete exit documentation will result in grades of "F" for current courses and suspension of college services, as outlined below in the Academic Dismissal section.
 A "W" (Withdrawal) may also be assigned due to an extended leave of absence approved by the Associate Dean of Academic Affairs.